About Journal of Breath Research

-Authors of all articles are required upon submission to disclose any potential conflict of interest (e.g. employment, consulting fees, industrial research contracts, stock ownership, equity interests, patent-licensing arrangements, honoraria, etc) in their covering letter.
+Authors of all articles are required upon submission to disclose any potential conflict of interest (e.g. employment, consulting fees, industrial research contracts, stock ownership, equity interests, patent-licensing arrangements, honoraria, etc.) in their cover letter.
 If the article is subsequently accepted for publication, this information should be included in an acknowledgments section.
-Authors should also note that the journal fully endorses the principles embodied in the Declaration of Helsinki.
+Authors should also note that the journal fully endorses the principles embodied in the Declaration of Helsinki in relation to ethical practices in clinical research.
 All investigations involving humans must be conducted in accordance with these principles and in accordance with local statutory requirements.
-Articles relying on clinical trials should quote the trial registration number at the end of the abstract.
+Articles relying on clinical trials should specify the trial registration number at the end of the abstract.
 We also encourage the registration of such studies in a public trials registry prior to publication of the results in the journal.
 All investigations involving animal experimentation must be conducted in conformity with the ‘Guiding Principles for Research Involving Animals and Human Beings’ as adopted by The American Physiological Society.

-On submission authors are required to describe all the safety procedures adopted in terms of personnel protective measures, safety of breath sampling equipment, safety procedures for the analysis of the collected samples and finally disposal of all potentially contaminated sampling devices and collected samples.
+On submission, authors are required to describe all the safety procedures adopted in terms of personnel protective measures, safety of breath sampling equipment, safety procedures for the analysis of the collected samples, and finally disposal of collected samples and all potentially contaminated sampling devices.

 Inclusivity and diversity